Guilford Puteal: Loss and rediscovery

-On the College's absorption into Leeds University, the HEFCE instructed the University to put the Puteal and an altar from the same collection on the art market.
+On the College's absorption into Leeds University, the Higher Education Funding Council for England instructed the University to put the Puteal and an altar from the same collection on the art market.

 By 2002 Christie's had valued them and an overseas sale had been negotiated.
 However, at the same time the Nicopolis examples were found and came to the attention of the same BM keeper.
-This discovery, giving it a date and context for the first time, allowed the Department of Culture, Media and Sport to stop export of the Guilford Puteal while the British Museum raised the necessary funds to acquire it.
+This discovery, giving it a date and context for the first time, allowed the Department for Culture, Media and Sport to stop export of the Guilford Puteal while the British Museum raised the necessary funds to acquire it.
 It was eventually bought for £294,009 (including an £108,000 Art Fund grant and other money from the Heritage Lottery Fund, the British Museum Friends and the Caryatids of the Greek and Roman Department) - this would have been higher had it gone onto the open market and through the usual sales processes, or if the Museum had not been able to respond as rapidly as it could due to the Nicopolis discovery.

 As part of the University-College merger agreement with HEFCE, 80% of the proceeds went to the HEFCE and 20% to the University to offset the significant investment both the University and College had made to the pieces' upkeep.

 At the British Museum the Guilford Puteal was at first displayed as a triumphant new acquisition in the Round Reading Room in the Queen Elizabeth II Great Court, but is now on display in the limited-opening Room 83 in the basement.